hawkfish/textform/docs/transforms/reshapes/copy.rst

         :type: tuple(str)

         One or more fields to receive the copies.
-        They cannot overwrite existing columns, so use :py:class:`Drop` to remove unwanted columns.
+        They cannot overwrite existing fields, so use :py:class:`Drop` to remove unwanted fields.

 Usage
 ^^^^^